kstpr/Intern-training/B4_DynamicListsRequestsThreading.md

 # Web crawler app

 You will create a simple [web crawler](https://en.wikipedia.org/wiki/Web_crawler).
-This will be an app with 2 screens where you will do some simple web request and dynamically add elements to a list.
+This will be an app with 2 screens where you will do some simple web requests and dynamically add elements to a list.

 ## Main screen
 Where you have: